 A build pile starts with an ace and ends with a king.
 Cards can be moved from the tableau to the build pile when there is no other card on top of them and they are next in order of hierarchy.
 For example, in the image above the ace of hearts can be moved up to start the build pile, the two of hearts can then be moved on top of it as it is next in the order of sequence.
 Notice that the ace leaves an empty space on the tableau, only a king can be moved onto an empty space such as this, and when moved, all the cards on top of it must be moved over as well.

 You are only required to draw from the stockpile when you run out of moves in your columns.
 If you choose to deal three cards at a time you can only use whichever drawn card is on top and work your way down.
-If you are stuck even after dealing from the deck, you can deal yourself three more cards but must continue to only use the top most card and work your way down.
+If you are stuck even after dealing from the deck, you can deal yourself three more cards, replacing the previously dealt cards at the bottom of the deck in the same order.
+You must continue to only use the top most card and work your way down.